fmalmeida/MpGAP/README.md

 #### Strategy 2

 It produces a long reads only assembly and polishes (correct errors) it with short reads using Pilon.

-> If polishing with Illumina paired end reads pilon will be executed with [Unicycler-polish program](https://github.com/rrwick/Unicycler/blob/main/docs/unicycler-polish.md), taking advantage of its ability to perform multiple rounds of polishing until changes are minimal.
+By default, it runs 4 rounds of polishing (params.pilon_polish_rounds).

 #### Example: